 Lease assets are amortized over the shorter of the lease term or the useful life of the underlying asset as provided in the estimated useful lives of the assets as outlined by the State of South Carolina Office of the Comptroller General Audited Financial Statements Manual.
 An exception is if a lease contains a purchase option that the lessee has determined is reasonably certain of being exercised.
 In this case, the lease asset is amortized over the useful life of the underlying asset.
 If the underlying asset is non-depreciable, such as land, the lease asset is not amortized.

 The amortization of the lease assets is reported as amortization expense.

-k.
+j.
+Right to Use Leased Assets and Subscription Assets, continued k.
 Deferred Outflows/Inflows of Resources